 Every year, vehicle collisions kill or seriously injure millions of Americans.
 These victims must deal with significant medical bills, horrible pain and suffering, and an insurance company that demands settlement.
-To obtain relief from all three of these things, contact us and we will start working for you.
+To obtain relief from all three of these things, contact our Grand Rapids personal injury lawyers and we will start working for you.

 The professional team at Buchanan Firm arranges for victims to receive medical treatment, vehicle replacement, and other services at no upfront cost.
 We also build a legal claim so victims get the compensation they deserve.
 And, we deal with the insurance company, so victims can focus on getting better.